wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1.md

 ### Lab Objective

-- This lab is designed to help you do the initial setup and configuration for your tenant.
-- The lab contains multiple exercises to make you familiar with the Control Hub, Managment portal UI and Webex Connect.
+In this Lab, we will go through the tasks that are required to complete the general pre-configuration of a tenant.
+These tasks are to be undertaken by an administrator.
+By following each of the steps, you would have prepared your tenant to begin configuring different services offered by the platform.
+The lab contains multiple exercises to make you familiar with the Control Hub, Managment portal UI and Webex Connect.
+At the end of the lab, you should be able to log in to an agent interface.

 ### Pre-requisites